-4.2 Thermal parameterization of the oceanic upper mantle
+4.2 Thermal parametrization of the oceanic upper mantle

-To overcome the artifacts of ad-hoc seismic parameterizations, we explicitly apply thermodynamic constraints on the allowed shear velocities by developing a physically motivated parameterization.
-The idea is to parameterize the thermal structure of the upper mantle in terms of the thermal model shown in Figure 10, and then to convert the thermal model into P- and S-wave velocities using equations (A1)-(A13).
+To overcome the artefacts of ad-hoc seismic parametrizations, we explicitly apply thermodynamic constraints on the allowed shear velocities by developing a physically motivated parametrization.
+The idea is to parametrize the thermal structure of the upper mantle in terms of the thermal model shown in Fig. 10 and then to convert the thermal model into P- and S-wave velocities using eqs (A1)-(A13).